apprenda/kuberang/README.md

 Usage:
   kuberang [flags]
+  kuberang [command]

+Available Commands:
+  version     display the Kismatic CLI version

 Flags:
   -n, --namespace string      Kubernetes namespace in which kuberang will operate.
 Defaults to 'default' if not specified.
+      --registry-url string   Override the default Docker Hub URL to use a local offline registry for required Docker images.
+      --skip-cleanup          Don't clean up.
+Leave all deployed artifacts running on the cluster.

+Use "kuberang [command] --help" for more information about a command.
 ```

 # Developer notes